+In January 2007, the Company implemented the 2007 Employee Stock Purchase Plan ("ESPP").
 Under the ESPP, qualified employees are entitled to purchase common stock at 85% of the fair market value on specified dates.
-During the three months ended March 31, 2007, the estimated fair value of ESPP shares was calculated at the date of grant using the Black-Scholes option pricing model, using a fair value of common stock of \$18.00 per share.
+During fiscal year 2007, the estimated fair value of ESPP shares was calculated at the date of grant using the Black-Scholes option pricing model, using a fair value of common stock of \$18.00 per share.
 Expected volatility is based on the historical volatility of a peer group of publicly traded companies.
 The expected term of options is based upon the offering period of the ESPP.
 The risk-free rate for the expected term of the ESPP option is based on the U.S. Treasury Constant Maturity rate.
-For the three and nine months ended March 31, 2007, the Company recognized \$168,000 of compensation expense related to its ESPP.
-The following weighted-average assumptions were used during the three months ended March 31, 2007:
+For the three months ended September 30, 2007, the Company recognized \$255,000 of compensation expense related to its ESPP.
+The following weighted-average assumptions were used to value ESPP shares at the date of grant:

-Three months ended March 31, 2007
+Three Months Ended September 30, 2007 (1)

-Risk-free interest rate 5.16%
+Risk-free interest rate 5.16 %

 Dividend yield

-Weighted average expected life 0.75
+Expected life 0.75

 Expected volatility 49.9%